NPacha/VINO/README.md

 ## Challenges:

-The main challenge that I faced was to create a professional apo with useful feature and great user interface in a short amount of time.
+The main challenge that I faced was to get this application to deploy on Heroku.
+Additionally, to create a professional app with useful feature and great user interface in a short amount of time.
 One of the other main challenges that I was able to overcome and was proud of, was being able to connect my front end with the backend, and figuring out how to store the data on the backend.

 ## Future Versions: